carajumpshigh/Analysis_of_Airbnb_house_pricing_in_NYC_and_LA/README.md

-# A Tale of Two Cities: Analysis of Airbnb house pricing in NYC & LA
+# Analysis of Airbnb house pricing in NYC & LA
 This the final project for CUSP-GX-5003 Machine Learning for Cities @ NYU

 ## Group Members